National Boxing in full swing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The 37th National Boxing Championship got into full swing at the Amir Khan Gymnasium in the vicinity of Pakistan Sports Complex on Tuesday.
-A number of fights were decided Tuesday with Saiful Manan (Army) beating Amjad (Islamabad) following technical knockout.
-Amjad was declared unfit to continue.
+ISLAMABAD: The 37th National Boxing Championship got into full swing on Tuesday here at the Amir Khan Gymnasium, Pakistan Sports Complex.

-Results: 75kg: Saiful Manan Army bt Amjad (Islamabad-declared unfit to continue); Hasnain Ali (PAF) bt Zeeshan Ali (Gilgit-Baltistan-weight out); Tanveer Ahmed (Navy) bt Zia Awan (AJK-weight out); Ehsan Ullah (Baluchistan) bt Javed Akhtar Khan (Railways-RSC in 2nd round); Khalil Asghar (Sindh) bt Faizan (KP-5-0)
+Results: 75kg: Saiful Manan (Army) bt Amjad (Islamabad, declared unfit to continue); Hasnain Ali (PAF) bt Zeeshan Ali (Gilgit Baltistan) by weight out; Tanveer Ahmed (Navy) bt Zia Awan (AJK) by weight out; Ehsanullah (Balochistan) bt Javed Akhtar Khan (Railways), referee stopped contest in 2nd round; Khalil Asghar (Sindh) bt Faizan (Khyber Pakhtunkhwa) 5-0.

-ISLAMABAD: The 37th National Boxing Championship got into full swing at the Amir Khan Gymnasium in the vicinity of Pakistan Sports Complex on Tuesday.
-A number of fights were decided Tuesday with Saiful Manan (Army) beating Amjad (Islamabad) following technical knockout.
-Amjad was declared unfit to continue.
+ISLAMABAD: The 37th National Boxing Championship got into full swing on Tuesday here at the Amir Khan Gymnasium, Pakistan Sports Complex.

-Results: 75kg: Saiful Manan Army bt Amjad (Islamabad-declared unfit to continue); Hasnain Ali (PAF) bt Zeeshan Ali (Gilgit-Baltistan-weight out); Tanveer Ahmed (Navy) bt Zia Awan (AJK-weight out); Ehsan Ullah (Baluchistan) bt Javed Akhtar Khan (Railways-RSC in 2nd round); Khalil Asghar (Sindh) bt Faizan (KP-5-0)
+Results: 75kg: Saiful Manan (Army) bt Amjad (Islamabad, declared unfit to continue); Hasnain Ali (PAF) bt Zeeshan Ali (Gilgit Baltistan) by weight out; Tanveer Ahmed (Navy) bt Zia Awan (AJK) by weight out; Ehsanullah (Balochistan) bt Javed Akhtar Khan (Railways), referee stopped contest in 2nd round; Khalil Asghar (Sindh) bt Faizan (Khyber Pakhtunkhwa) 5-0.